lunchbag/hugo-blog/content/posts/feb-weekly-2.md

 Luckily I can answer that question since I use the [Daily Time Tracking](http://dailytimetracking.com/) app!

-This week, I put in roughly 40 hours of work in the last 7 days.
+In the last 7 days, I put in roughly 40 hours of work.
 Let's use this time breakdown as a template for this week's retrospective.

 ### Engineering: 17 hours, 9 minutes